gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 - XGBoost, gave good results but was inconsistent in terms of duration of training.
 Sometimes it took a long time to train, and sometimes it was faster.
 - LightGBM, on the other hand, consistently outperformed the other algorithms in terms of speed and accuracy.
 It provided almost similar MAE as XGBoost but was faster in training.

-Eventually I settled on using LightGBM, a gradient boosting framework that is known for its speed, efficiency, and accuracy.
+Eventually, I settled on using LightGBM, a gradient-boosting framework that is known for its speed, efficiency, and accuracy.
 LightGBM is particularly well-suited for large datasets and high-dimensional feature spaces, making it an ideal choice for time series forecasting tasks.

 #### Metric